-Employees have been able to claim unfair dismissal after two years at work since the law changed in April 2012 but a number of other recent changes have not been reversed by the coalition as of yet and they include: –
+Employees have been able to claim unfair dismissal after two years at work since the law changed in April 2012, but a number of other recent changes have not been reversed, which include: –

 - Measures to help parents combine home and work responsibilities

 - Increasing maternity leave for all employees to 18 weeks